FredrikPedersen/Learning_Spring/Testing Spring Boot - Beginner to Guru/notes.md

 #### Types of mocks

-**Dummy** - Object used to get the code to compile.
+- **Dummy** - Object used to get the code to compile.
-**Fake** - An object that has an implementation, but not production ready.
+- **Fake** - An object that has an implementation, but not production ready.
-**Stub** - An object wuth pre defined answers to method calls.
+- **Stub** - An object wuth pre defined answers to method calls.
-**Mock** - An object with pre-defined answers to method calls, and has expectations of executions.
+- **Mock** - An object with pre-defined answers to method calls, and has expectations of executions.
 Can throw an exception if an unexpected invocation occurs.
-**Spy** - In Mockito, Spies are Mock like wrappers around the actual object.
+- **Spy** - In Mockito, Spies are Mock like wrappers around the actual object.
 Will function as the actual object it is mocking, unless any behaviour is overridden.

 #### Terminology

-**Verify** - Used to verify number of times a mocked method has been called.
+- **Verify** - Used to verify number of times a mocked method has been called.
-**Argument Matcher** - Matches arguments passed to Mocked Method and will allow or disallow.
+- **Argument Matcher** - Matches arguments passed to Mocked Method and will allow or disallow.
-**Argument Captor** - Captures arguments passed to a Mocked Method
+- **Argument Captor** - Captures arguments passed to a Mocked Method
-	- Allows you to persorm assertions of what was passed in to method.
+	- Allows you to perform assertions of what was passed in to method.

 #### Mockito Annotations